 If you’ve been looking to get into contributing your skills and ideas to the open-source community, this guide should be able to help you out.
 The first step is finding a project you want to contribute to on GitHub.
 You can be a part of any project you see on the site.
 Take a look at projects’ Issues page to see what bugs you might be able to fix or what features you may be able to add.

-These instructions are for Linux operating system.
-They assume you already have git installed.
+These instructions are for Linux.
+They assume you already have Git installed.
 If you don’t, try

 sudo apt-get install git.
-More instructions can be found in the Git Community Book.
-This guide borrows a lot from this official Tips for jQuery Bug Patching guide.
+More instructions can be found in the Git documentation on Installing Git.

 Forking and Cloning the Project

 You will only have to complete this section once for every project you want to contribute to.

 In your web browser, visit the project’s repository on http://github.com

 Click the Fork button.
 This creates a copy of the repository on your account.